brooksphilip/hobbyfarm/hobbyfarm/contentmd/rgs-rancher-rodeo/step-12.md

 **NOTE:** Longhorn by default deploys with a replica count of 3.
 Since we are only deploying a single node it will not have enough nodes to deploy replicas of the data to.
 Keep in mind there are also other settings here to further customize the Longhorn installation (AirGap, etc).

-Click **Install**
+Click **Install**.

 A terminal will appear and you will be able to watch the installation process.
-Wait for this to state `SUCCESS: `
+Wait for this to state `SUCCESS: `.

 Click the **X** to close the terminal field at the bottom of Rancher UI.

-**Longhorn is now installed into the cluster**
+**Longhorn is now installed into the cluster**.

 Lets use the Rancher Proxy to view the Longhorn UI.
 On the left menu pane you will not see a **Longhorn** option.
 Click on Longhorn and select the link.
 This will open a new window and take you to the Longhorn UI.